Arts in the Classroom Application Process

 Arrange and sponsor a series of introductory workshops for the staff which may include: Arts Integration 101, Music 101, Theatre 101, Dance 101 and Visual Art 101

 Advise the school’s leadership team and staff during site visits, teleconferences, and other meetings

-Sponsor an agreed number of the school’s staff to attend the WSI Summer Institute (preferably 10-15% of the staff including the principal)
+Sponsor an agreed number of the school’s staff to attend the MWS Summer Institute & Mid-year training events (preferably 10-15% of the staff including the principal)

 Requirements For AIC Schools

 Provide a one for one cash match for the amount of agreed upon services (up to $3,500 in value).
 Please see the cash match section for a list of qualified sources.
 Contact the Arts Education Director if you have challenges identifying matching sources;

 Work with MAC to schedule a series of introductory workshops for the school’s staff;